Blog

 Enter advanced LIS system automation.

-Automated LIS pathology lab management solutions are not just about speed; but also precision, consistency, and scalability.
-Automating repetitive and routine tasks with LIS system technology ensures consistent and accurate results.
-This frees staff to focus on more complex tasks that require human judgment.
+Automated LIS pathology lab management solutions are not just about speed, but also precision, consistency, and scalability.
+Automating repetitive and routine tasks with advanced LIS system technology ensures consistent and accurate results.
+This frees staff to focus on more complex tasks that require human judgment and action.

 Consistent Data & the Role of a Flexible LIS Lab Architecture

-This is where robust LIS software comes into play.
+This is where robust medical LIS software comes into play.

 “With the best LIS software, you can set up a validation step based on rules at accessioning.
 This opens the door to customization and client preferences, with the accessioner taking on a quality assurance role before sending the specimen to grossing.”